edgeof8/tIRC/README.md

   - This decomposition significantly improves separation of concerns, making the UI system more modular, testable, and easier to extend. `UIManager` now acts as an orchestrator for these components.
   - Fixed issues with color handling and window management through the introduction of `SafeCursesUtils`.

-- **Centralized Configuration (`AppConfig`):

-This section highlights the significant architectural changes and robustness improvements implemented in recent development cycles.

 - **Centralized Configuration (`AppConfig`):**
   - All application and server settings are now loaded and managed centrally by the `AppConfig` class.
 This ensures a single, consistent source of truth for configuration values across the client.
   - Configuration is automatically loaded from `pyterm_irc_config.ini` and can be dynamically updated and saved in-client.